Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 10. St. Pete Second Saturday ArtWalk

 On the second Saturday of each month, galleries throughout St. Petersburg’s Waterfront Arts District, Central Arts District, EDGE District, Grand Central District and the Warehouse Arts District stay open from 5-9pm for an epic art walk.
 Featuring pottery, glass, paintings, sculpture and more, this monthly free event hosted by the St. Petersburg Arts Alliance is a must-do for art lovers.
-There’s even a free trolley that will take you to multiple stops throughout each of the districts.
+There's even a free trolley that will take you to multiple stops throughout each of the districts (but note: The trolley is currently unavailable during events).

 You can't call yourself a true Tampa local until you've experienced your first Gasparilla.
 This annual festival is a right of passage and draws a huge crowd every January for the epic Gasparilla Pirate Fest, which includes the legendary Gasparilla Invasion and Parade of the Pirates.
 This is one event you don't want to go into without a solid plan, so check out our Ultimate Gasparilla Guide.